vlad-ds/programming-notes/sql/design.md

 Database design questions:

 * Schemas.
 How should my data be logically organized?
 * Normalization.
-Should my date have minimal dependency and redundancy?
+Should my data have minimal dependency and redundancy?
 * Views.
-What joins will be don most often?
+What joins will be done most often?
 * Access control.
 Should all users of the data have the same level of access?
 * DBMS.
 How do I pick between all the SQL and noSQL options?